Planting Perennials for Pollinators

 Blazing Star:

-Vertical Elegance for Pollinator Diversity Blazing star, or Liatris, is a captivating perennial that stands tall with its unique spike-like flower clusters.
+Vertical Elegance for Pollinator Diversity The Blazing star, or Liatris, is a captivating perennial that stands tall with its unique spike-like flower clusters.
 These vertical bursts of color can range from shades of purple to white, attracting a diverse range of pollinators, including bees, butterflies, and moths.
 The blazing star's distinctive form adds a touch of vertical elegance to garden landscapes, creating visual interest and dynamic height variations.
 Its late summer to early fall blooming period also provides essential nectar sources when many other flowers have faded, making it a valuable contributor to the overall pollinator diet.

 The Ecological Balance and Beyond